rovin-singh/Backend-Token-Encrypt/ReadMe.md

   Example: -- you logged In get a token whenever you visit another page you got the error if did not pass correct authorization in header.

 ### bcrypt:-
+- To encypt the password as singup and decrpt as in login